moosearch/kindle-book-extractor/README.md

 ## Step 2 – Build the Python virtual environment

-NOTE: THIS STEP ONLY NEEDS TO BE DONE ONCE.

 Open the terminal.
 Navigate to the project root folder, for example:

     cd c:/temp/kindle_page_extractor